sixuanhan/tse/querier/DESIGN.md

 # CS50 TSE Querier
 ## Design Spec

-According to the [Indexer Requirements Spec](REQUIREMENTS.md), the TSE *indexer* is a standalone program that reads the document files produced by the TSE crawler, builds an index, and writes that index to a file.
-Its companion, the *index tester,* loads an index file produced by the indexer and saves it to another file.
-In this document we cover only the *indexer*.
+According to the [Indexer Requirements Spec](REQUIREMENTS.md), the TSE *querier* is a program that reads the document files produced by the TSE crawler and the index file produced by the TSE indexer, and gives search result back to the user.

 ### User interface

 The indexer's only interface with the user is on the command-line; it must always have two arguments.

 ```
-indexer pageDirectory indexFilename
+$ ./querier pageDirectory indexFilename
 ```

 For example, if `letters` is a pageDirectory in `../data`,